paulypi/portfolio-app/README.md

 # Issue to be solved and improvement to be done:

-* Header - Replace the background image with one that work also on tablet and smarphone
 * Contact me - Setup the backend part for sending mail with smtp
-* Article - Add a short description paragraph